-ICF is working with International Resources Group and the U.S. Agency for International Development (USAID) to assist Asia and Middle East missions in the planning, implementation, and evaluation of programs to be implemented under USAID's Global Climate Change Initiative.
-The project has three specific objectives:
+ICF International worked with International Resources Group and the U.S. Agency for International Development (USAID) to assist Asia and Middle East missions in planning, implementation, and evaluation of programs implemented under USAID's Global Climate Change Initiative.
+The project had three specific objectives:

-- To enable the Asia Bureau to provide short-term technical assistance on topics such as climate change adaptation, climate change integration within the development portfolio, monitoring and evaluation, and infrastructure development
+- To enable the Asia Bureau to provide short-term technical assistance on topics such as climate change adaptation, climate change integration within the development portfolio, monitoring and evaluation (M&E), and infrastructure development

-ICF will identify up to 10 projects related to infrastructure, extractive industries, and industrial agriculture in areas with at-risk ecosystems or populations and analyze their vulnerabilities to climate change.
-In addition, ICF will establish protocols to evaluate and monitor them for compliance with social and environmental commitments.
+ICF identified approximately 10 projects related to infrastructure, extractive industries, and industrial agriculture in areas with at-risk ecosystems or populations and analyzed their vulnerabilities to climate change.
+In addition, ICF established protocols to evaluate and monitor the projects for compliance with social and environmental commitments.

-Through this project, ICF will help USAID understand how climate stressors interact with other development pressures to affect vulnerable ecosystems and populations.
-The project will provide a much clearer picture of the multiple stresses affecting these areas.
-Since climate effects can take a long time to be fully realized, the establishment of monitoring and evaluation procedures will serve to establish a baseline and understand the pace of climate impacts over time.
+Through this project, ICF helped USAID understand how climate stressors interact with other development pressures to affect vulnerable ecosystems and populations.
+The project provided a much clearer picture of the multiple stresses affecting these areas.
+Since climate effects can take a long time to be fully realized, the establishment of M&E procedures will serve to establish a baseline and understand the pace of climate impacts over time.

 Related Market + Service Offerings